Associate Professor Michael Penniment AM - Medical Director/Radiation Oncologist

 She has also maintained active research collaborations internationally with the Children’s Oncology Group, International Society of Paediatric Oncology and the Proton and Photon Consortium Registry, and nationally with the Trans-Tasman Radiation Oncology Group (TROG) as an investigator in a number of TROG trials.

-Associate Professor Jordan Hansford - McClurg Brain Cancer Fellow
+Associate Professor Jordan Hansford - Paediatric medical Oncologist

 Associate Professor Scott Penfold - Lead Medical Physicist

 Associate Professor Scott Penfold is the Lead Medical Physicist at the Australian Bragg Centre for Proton Therapy and Research (ABCPTR).
-He is an Affiliate Associate Professor with the Department of Physics at the University of Adelaide.
-He previously worked as a medical physicist with the Radiation Oncology Department at the Royal Adelaide Hospital.
+He is an Affiliate Associate Professor with the School of Physics, Chemistry and Earth Sciences at Adelaide University.
+He previously worked as a medical physicist in the Radiation Oncology Department at the Royal Adelaide Hospital.

-Following the announcement of Federal Funding to support the Australian Bragg Centre project, Scott instigated the Particle Therapy Working Group (PTWG) within the Australasian College of Physical Scientists and Engineers in Medicine (ACPSEM).
-Scott continues to Chair the group and work closely with members distributed throughout Australia.
+Following the announcement of Commonwealth Funding to support the Australian Bragg Centre project, Scott instigated the Particle Therapy Working Group (PTWG) within the Australasian College of Physical Scientists and Engineers in Medicine (ACPSEM).
+Scott is also a member of the TROG Particle Therapy Special Interest Group, and the PTCOG Asia-Oceania Steering Committee.

 Scott’s ultimate objective is to use physics to improve the patient experience in radiotherapy, be it through more precise delivery, shorter treatment courses or improving access by reducing costs.